-Today we celebrate one of the most incendiary events in rock’n’roll history.
-MC5 manager John Sinclair made clear the lofty aims of Zenta when he wrote: ‘“The duty of the revolutionary is to make the revolution.
+On 30th October 1968, the revolutionary Detroit commune Trans-Love Energies proclaimed a new era, ringing in the dawn of their Zenta new age at the Grande Ballroom, wherein the MC5 – the commune’s house band – pummelled over two thousand rabid rock’n’roll fans with sonic weaponry.
+Such a brazen declaration of intent – a calendar separate from the rest of society! – heralded one of the most incendiary events in rock’n’roll history.
+MC5 manager John Sinclair clarified his commune’s lofty aims for the Zenta Age: “The duty of the revolutionary is to make the revolution.
 The duty of the musician is to make the music.
 But there is an equation that must not be missed: MUSIC IS REVOLUTION.”
 For the MC5, the responsibility as vanguards of the revolution was all the more intensified by a huge added pressure.
 For this date would also see the live recording of their debut album, the soon-to-be legendary Kick Out the Jams.

-For anyone who has ever been compelled to rebel against injustice, these crazy, portentous, beautiful words will never fail to stir.
+These crazy, portentous, beautiful words will never fail to stir.
 So, to all of you Motherfuckers, Happy New Year!